Information about Dextrothyroxine

 Common side effects of dextrothyroxine

-Nervousness, Frequent urge to urinate, Abdominal pain, Hormone imbalance, Allergic reaction, Slow growth in children and teenagers, Diarrhoea, Hair loss, Skin rash, Headache, Heart attack, Increased body temperature, Increased sweating, Indigestion, Insomnia, Skin redness, Tremor, Weight loss, Chest discomfort, Heart rate irregular, Chest pain
+Nervousness, Frequent urge to urinate, Abdominal pain, Hormone imbalance, Allergic reaction, Slow growth in children and teenagers, Diarrhoea, Hair loss, Skin rash, Headache, Heart attack, Increased body temperature, Increased sweating, Indigestion, Insomnia, Skin redness, Tremor, Weight loss, Chest discomfort, Irregular heart rate, Chest pain

 - Follow any diet or exercise plans outlined by your doctor along with the therapy.